JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-12-02-postgres-nosql-3.md

 we haven't created any data nor put anything into the db, so let do that's just to make sure everything is working just ok.

 as stated above, we'll be using standard SQL to feed liquibase.
-Above you can see 2 .sql files, one to create the tables and the other ones to put seed some data in it.
+Above you can see 2 .sql files, one to create the tables and the other ones to seed some data in it.

 those are 2 toy .sql examples to test that our setup works fine.